Theorem: If All Memory Is Addressable At The End Of Life, Then Afterlife Is All Time And Space And Everything It Contains.

 The NOR Gate operates as follows:

-2. When either input in ON, the output is OFF.
+2. When either input is ON, the output is OFF.:

 3. When both inputs are ON, the output is OFF.